ilosvideos/api-docs/source/includes/v2/_tokens.md

 ## Create Token

-This endpoint generates and returns a [Record Token Object](#record-token-object) or an [Upload Token Object](#upload-token-object) that can be used for creating videos.
+This endpoint generates and returns a [Record Token Resource](#record-token-resource) or an [Upload Token Resource](#upload-token-resource) that can be used for creating videos.

 ### HTTP Request